wyattcast44-side-project-graveyard/MS-Access-VBA-Libraries/README.md

 ### Outlook
 The Outlook library will provide easy to use and configure methods to perform common tasks in MS Outlook.

+### SQL
+The SQL library will provide easy to use and configure methods to perform SQL tasks (inserts, deletes, etc) in VBA for your database.

+### SourceControl
+The SourceControl library provides an easy way to export all VBA modules in your database(s) for checking into source control.
+For an example, the `src` files in this repo were exported from their respective databases using the SourceControl library.
+This library is mainly to aide in the maintenance of this repo, but you may find a use for it.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.